deepestworldcommunity/deepestworldcommunity.github.io/content/armor.md

 There are three primary styles of armor.

-### "Strength" Armor
+### "Strength" Armor: Block

 These are basic damage mitigations.

-These are made out of wood, bronze, iron, and steel.
-Different tiers have different scaling in the base stats.
+Different material tiers have different scaling in the base stats, these currently are:

+* Wood
+* Bronze
+* Iron
+* Steel

 ### "Dexterity" Armor: Versatility

 These focus on avoiding hits and reducing mana based on distance.

-Currently, only Tier 1 is available, made from rawhide.
+Different material tiers have different scaling in the base stats, these currently are:

+* Deerskin
+* Sealskin

 ### "Intelligence" Armor: Efficiency

 Focusing on a reduction in mana costs.

-Currently, only Tier 1 is available, made from linen.
+Different material tiers have different scaling in the base stats, these currently are:

+* Linen

 ## Slots